Sintattica/atk/README.md

 ### 8.2
-The fine folks at iBuildings were kind enough to transfer the atk-framework.com domain to Sintattica.

 We call this the "classic" ATK, i.e. the closest to iBuildings' version.
 It's largely backward compatible, with no additional functions:

 * lots of bug fixes